Withdrawal and Refunds (Credit)

 Unexpected increase in job responsibilities, required change in work schedule, or required travel that prevents completion of all courses.

 Documentation: Letter on letterhead from immediate supervisor or human resources administrator that specifies dates of increased workload or travel.

-The documentation, as listed above, must be submitted to the Student Services Office prior to the end of the sixth week of the term.
+The documentation, as listed above, must be submitted to the Student Support Center prior to the end of the sixth week of the term.
 If conditions do not merit an automatic refund, the student may make a formal appeal.
-The Director of Student Services or Bursar's Office staff reserves the right to request that a formal appeal be made if, in their judgment, conditions and/or documentation are inappropriate or dubious.
+The Director of Student Support or Bursar's Office staff reserves the right to request that a formal appeal be made if, in their judgment, conditions and/or documentation are inappropriate or dubious.

 In cases where circumstances do not fit the criteria for an informal appeal, the end of quarter deadline has passed, or an informal appeal is not accepted, a formal appeal for full or partial refund may be filed.
 Petition forms are available on the Bursar's Office website or in University Hall, Room 223.
 Completed forms and support documentation must be submitted to the Bursar's Office.
 Petitions are reviewed and decided by the Tuition Appeals Committee, which meets once per month.
 The decision of the Committee is final and is communicated to the student by letter.

 NOTE: In accordance with Federal, State and Institutional regulations, approval of an appeal may require forfeiture of any financial aid proceeds received, which may result in an outstanding balance owed to the University.

 It is the student's responsibility to know and abide with the University's payment and refund policies.
 By completing registration, you agree to pay the total amount of tuition and other charges set forth, whether or not you attend these courses.
 It is your responsibility to drop any courses you do not attend, or do not plan to complete.